 The WGA Minimum Basic Agreement (MBA) has negotiated rates for live action projects that can also apply to animation projects.
-So can MBA provisions regarding residuals, credits, separation of rights, and pension and health contributions.
+So can MBA provisions regarding residuals, credits, separation of rights, span, exclusivity, paid parental leave, and pension and health contributions.
 Some animated projects have terms that are better than MBA minimums.
 The goal is to get the best possible deal for writers.
-The MBA Schedule of Minimums is posted on the WGA’s website.
+The MBA Schedule of Minimums is posted on the WGAW’s website.

 I'm not sure if the project is going to be live action or animated, so how is that handled?

 It will benefit you to secure a WGA contract whether the project originates as a live action or animated project.
-You or your representative should email or call the WGAW Contracts Department (323-782-4501) to get help in negotiating language that covers all contingencies.
+You or your representative should email or call the WGAW Contracts Department at (323) 782-4501 to get help in negotiating language that covers all contingencies.

-Can I join the WGA if I'm already a member of another union that covers animated projects?
+Can I join the WGA if I'm already a member of another union that covers animation?